KonstantinHoffmann/LanguagePhylogenies/README.md

 ### Getting the Data into BEAUti

-Next we will import our data set.
+Next we will import our dataset.

 > Go to  `File > Add Alignment`, select the file `cpacific.nex`  and click on `Ok`.